About

 BEK Forum, Vienna, Austria

-When reality becomes too vast, too complex, or beyond immediate perception, humans begin to paint.
-From prehistoric cave walls to the present, painting has remained a way of giving form to forces that cannot be directly grasped.
+When reality becomes too vast or too complex for direct perception, humans begin to paint.
+From prehistoric cave walls to the present, painting has remained a way of giving form to forces that cannot otherwise be grasped.
+It is within this expanded understanding of painting that Tan Mu works.

-Tan Mu (b.
-1991, Shandong, China; lives and works in Paris) is a contemporary artist whose research-driven practice examines the hidden infrastructures of technology, data, and signal shaping contemporary life.
-Working primarily through painting and visual systems, her work investigates how global structures intersect with human perception and collective memory.
-She received her BFA in Expanded Media from Alfred University, New York (2015), and previously studied at the Central Academy of Fine Arts, Beijing (2011).
+Tan Mu received her BFA in Expanded Media from Alfred University, New York (2015), and previously studied at the Central Academy of Fine Arts, Beijing (2011).

 Full CV and portfolio upon request at tan@tanmustudio.com